NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

 ##Pre-requisites
 1. Visual Studio 2015 - If you don't have Visual Studio installed, you can download [Visual Studio Community 2015](https://developer.microsoft.com/en-us/windows/downloads) for free.
-2. NuGet CLI - Download the latest version of nuget.exe from [nuget.org/downloads](https://nuget.org/downloads), move it to a location of your choice, and add the path to Nuget.exe to the PATH Environment Variable.
+2. NuGet CLI - Download the latest version of nuget.exe from [nuget.org/downloads](https://nuget.org/downloads), move it to a location of your choice, and add the path to nuget.exe to the PATH Environment Variable.
 For more details, take a look at [The NuGet Install Guide](/ndocs/guides/install-nuget#nuget-cli).

 ##Create a New Class Library Project